 - Programming courses in Object Oriented Programming – 5 credits

 - Introductory coursework on relational databases – 5 credits

 - Introductory coursework on Structured Query Language – 5 credits

-3. Completion of at least 30 credits of college-level General Education coursework with a minimum 2.5 GPA in each class, including:
+- Completion of at least 20 credits of college-level General Education coursework with a minimum 2.0 GPA in English Composition (ENGL&101) or equivalent.

 |Core Technical Courses||Credits|

 |CSI 342 Mobile Application Development||5|

 |CSI 381 Principles of Human-Computer Interaction/GUI Design||5|

 |CSI 453 Software Application Testing and Deployment||5|